Genealogy is a study that can take years to master, and one of the best ways to learn about this niche field of study is to do online research.

 Many of these webinars are geared towards helping amateur genealogists use their Family Tree software efficiently.

-These are only a few of the webinars that are offered at FamilySearch for free over the summer of 2021.
+These are only a few of the webinars that are offered at FamilySearch for free over the first quarter of 2024.

 If you’re using FamilySearch as one of your genealogical databases (they are a top pick for software that works with Ancestry), taking at least a few of these webinars can help you learn to use the tools at hand more effectively.